jochu/swank-clojure/README.md

 has been a standard piece of the Emacs ecosystem for a while now.
 See the "Installing from Source" section below if you wish to hack on a development version that hasn't been released yet.

+Be sure you don't have old versions of SLIME either manually installed or installed using a system-wide package manager like apt-get.

 ## Project Layout